Christine McLoughlin

-Christine Frances McLoughlin AM (born 1964 or 1965) is an Australian business executive, who is Chair of the Suncorp Group and Chancellor of the University of Wollongong.
+Christine Frances McLoughlin AM (born 1964 or 1965) is an Australian business executive, who is Chairman of the Suncorp Group Ltd and Chair of Aware Super, a director for global medical devices company Cochlear Limited, and Chairman and Co-Founder of the Minerva network.
+She is a former Chancellor of the University of Wollongong.

 Career

 McLoughlin graduated from the Australian National University with a BA (1984) and LLB (1986).
 Her honours thesis was titled "Recent developments in corporate financing: Redeemable preference shares and convertible notes".

 On graduation McLoughlin began her career working for law firm Allen Allen and Hemsley from 1987 to 1992, moving to Optus Communications in 1993 as their corporate counsel.
 From there she became general manager of the Office of the CEO at AMP Limited from 1997 to 2004.
 She then joined Insurance Australia and later Westpac, in their insurance arm.